 Customer Support

-Bluehost and GoDaddy both offer 24/7 live chat support and phone support, with their phone numbers clearly posted on their websites.
+Bluehost and GoDaddy offer 24/7 live chat support and phone support, with their phone numbers posted on their websites.

-Many hosts only offer phone support on premium plans (or make it tricky to access), so this really helps Bluehost and GoDaddy to stand out.
+Many hosts only offer phone support on premium plans (or make it tricky to access), which helps Bluehost and GoDaddy stand out.

-Most new website owners are going to have a question or issue for customer support at some point.
+Most new website owners will eventually have a question or issue with customer support.
 I’ve found Bluehost’s support team to be quicker to respond (and more helpful) than the GoDaddy support team.

 Winner: Bluehost